Snowflake-Labs/sfquickstarts/site/sfguides/src/attaining_consumer_insights_with_snowflake_microsoft_power_bi/attaining_consumer_insights_with_snowflake_microsoft_power_bi.md

-summary: In this lab, you’ll learn how to access all relevant data from a single source and turn data into insights through the Microsoft PowerBI integration
 id: attaining\_consumer\_insights\_with\_snowflake\_and\_microsoft\_power\_bi

+summary: In this lab, you’ll learn how to access all relevant data from a single source and turn data into insights through the Microsoft PowerBI integration.

 categories: Getting Started
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Data Science, Data Engineering